zhihangMa-1/The-ancient-metagenomic-analysis-of-paleofeces/README.md

 1.)
 Alignment file opened in Geneious, consensus sequences created with 75% Majority rule for family level/each clade

 2.)
-Alignment created from all clade-consensus mitogenome references in Geneious (*_NCBI_mitogenome_references.fa)
+Alignment created from all clade-consensus mitogenome references in Geneious

 3.)
-Consensus sequence created with 75% Majority rule from all clade-consensus mitogenome references in Geneious (Aln_cons_Canis.fa)
+Consensus sequence created with 75% Majority rule from all clade-consensus mitogenome references in Geneious

 ### Step 2: Mapping and Consensus Generation